-Senior Financial Services Director - Reports to the CFO.
-Manages and oversees the activities and responsibilities of the Credit and Risk Division.
-Also responsible for monitoring the performance and risk of the award portfolio.
+Senior Financial Services Director - Manages and oversees the award underwriting and servicing activities and responsibilities of the Credit and Risk Division.

 Financial Services Manager - Acts as a content expert for all current programs offered by WEDC.
 Helps train new employees and cross-train current employees in the department.
 Provides analysis and review of award underwriting and servicing processes, process improvement initiatives and new program implementation.